-The ideal charge/float regimen has been programmed into the Phase Three Charger for either sealed gel-cell or flooded lead-acid/AGM batteries.
+The ideal charge/float regimen has been programmed into the Phase Three Charger for either sealed gel-cell or flooded lead-acid/ AGM batteries.
 Simply make the proper selection for your battery type via the slide switch on the right side of the charger.
-The switch positions are indicated on the front panel.
+The switch positions are indicated on the Charger's left side panel (see Figure 6) l.
 Use a ball point pen or similar object to slide it into the correct position.